-There is still an abundance of misinformation relating to the spread of coronavirus.
+There is still an abundance of misinformation relating to the spread of COVID-19.
 The World Health Organization provides some excellent information for exactly how the disease is transmitted, and how someone can potentially catch the virus.
-It is also important to outline the age groups and conditions that are most vulnerable to coronavirus.
+It is also important to outline the age groups and conditions that are most vulnerable to COVID-19.

-How to prevent the spread of coronavirus in your workplace
+How to prevent the spread of COVID-19 in your workplace

 Hygiene may feel like common sense to some, but it’s important to reiterate how low cost measures will help prevent the spread of infections throughout the workplace and in your community.

 Circulate important information on handwashing and hygiene, as well as how often and when surfaces may need to be cleaned.
 This may include posters throughout your workplace, as well as having sanitizer dispensers in prominent places.
 If you require more information on this, reach out to your local public health authority for more information on hand washing and disease.

 As a general rule, here are some steps that you can take to limit the spread of COVID-19 (and other viruses):

 - Avoid close contact with people who are sick.

 - Avoid touching your eyes, nose, and mouth.